 There are a lot of tactics that fly under the radar, especially for untrained eyes.
 Take Netflix’s re-engagement emails, for instance.
 In this situation, the company sends out emails to their existing customers that didn’t renew their subscription.

 The email is composed of the shows and movies they watched and enjoyed, hoping to spark enough interest to re-join the streaming site.

-The best of them will allow companies to forge long-lasting relationships with their customers.
+The best retention strategies will allow companies, just like Infinit-O, to forge long-lasting relationships with customers.
+Clients will likely stay loyal if they are given excellent service.
 When done right, customer retention can pave the way for more business for your company.

 Why customer retention is important

 It’s just as important as after-sales care, connecting with your existing customers is so much more cost-effective than acquiring new ones.
 This is because you’ve already established mutual trust and recognition with the customer.